bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

         sub-<label>[_ses-<label>]_task-<label>[_acq-<label>][_ce-<label>][_dir-<label>][_rec-<label>][_run-<index>][_echo-<index>]_sbref.nii[.gz]
 ```

-Imaging data acquired during functional imaging (that is, to imaging which supports
+Functional imaging consists of techniques that support rapid temporal repetition.
-rapid temporal repetition).
 This includes but is not limited to task based fMRI
 as well as resting state fMRI, which is treated like any other task.
 For task
 based fMRI a corresponding task events file (see below) MUST be provided
 (please note that this file is not necessary for resting state scans).
 For